Get the emotional support you need

-You can get help by visiting the Community Resource Finder.
+You can get help by visiting the Community Resource Finder

-Or you can call our 24/7 Helpline at 800.272.3900
+You can also call our 24/7 Helpline at (800) 272-3900.

-Caregiver -- Most of our Support Groups are non-specific Caregiver Groups, designed for someone who is caring for a loved one with a diagnosis of dementia near or far.
+- Caregiver: Most of our support groups are non-specific caregiver groups, designed for someone who is caring for a loved one with a diagnosis of dementia near or far.

-Disease Specific Caregiver groups -- Some Caregiver Groups are disease specific, such as Lewy Body Dementia, Frontal temporal dementia (Indicated in group type).
+- Disease-Specific: Some Caregiver Groups are disease specific, such as Lewy Body Dementia, Frontal temporal dementia (Indicated in group type).